pingponghero12/pdftms/README.md

 nix-env -e pdftms
 ```

-You can ofcourse still just `nix-shell` and do the manual cmake build:
+You can ofcourse still just `nix-shell` and do the manual cmake build.
+This will also generate `compile_commands.json` for clangd LSP.
 ```
 mkdir -p build
 cd build